ashusevim/ashusevim/README.md

 ## About me (I use arch BTW)

-- Currently learning Python and flask
+- Currently learning low level and system programming
 - I enjoy sharing what I learn, exploring new ideas, and diving deep into stuff that interest me.
 - I enjoy solving algorithmic problems — solved **1000+** questions across platforms like LeetCode, GeeksforGeeks, Codeforces, CodeChef, HackerRank, and AtCoder.
 - Hackerrank -> 5 stars in C++